Blueonn33/Blueonn33/README.md

 ## Hi!
 I'm `Martin Marinov`
 ### 👦🏻 About me
 - 👨🏻‍🎓 Student at University of Veliko Tarnovo "St. St. Cyril and Methodius", Bulgaria, majoring in Informatics, 2023 - 2027
-- 💼 Web Design Assistant at University of Veliko Tarnovo "St. St. Cyril and Methodius"
+- 💼 Lecturer in "Web Design" at the University of Veliko Tarnovo "St. Cyril and Methodius" - october 2025
 - 🖌️ I love creating designs - from web sites to logos and posters.
 - 📷 Photography
 - 🎞️ Video editing